List of Dia Art Foundation locations and sites: Former locations and sites

-Future locations

-Dia has one new location planned.
-By renovating a retail space in the SoHo section of New York City which Dia already owns, a fourth location will be added to Dia's portfolio in 2022.

 Affiliates

-Alongside the 11 locations and sites Dia manages, they also maintain relationships with 6 affiliate institutions.
-Dia collaborated and supported these institutions, either financially or by donating or sharing of artworks, early in each origination's development.
-Two of the affiliates, City by Michael Heizer and Roden Crater by James Turrell, while being partially funded and supported by Dia since the 70's, are still not completed.
+Alongside the 12 locations and sites Dia manages, they also maintain relationships with 6 affiliate institutions.
+Dia collaborated and supported these institutions, either financially or by donating or sharing of artworks, early in each organization's development.
+One of the affiliates, Roden Crater by James Turrell, while being partially funded and supported by Dia since the 70's, is still not completed.